 This isn’t the first time Marc has been able to apply what he’s learnt through his studies in the real world; he’s worked on projects like modifying autopilot programming for drones and has worked with Benjamin Morrell on trajectory planning for space robots.
 In second year he undertook an internship at Thomas Global Systems who specialise in avionic display systems and also completed work experience last year with NASA's Ames Research Center in San Francisco.

-If you're interested in all the interesting avenues space has to offer, the University of Sydney offers a Bachelor of Engineering Honours (Aeronautical) , as well a Bachelor of Engineering Honours with a space engineering major.
+If you’re interested in all the interesting avenues space has to offer, Sydney University offers a Bachelor of Engineering (Honours) Aeronautical , as well a Bachelor of Engineering Honours with a space engineering major.